martclanor/modflow-dsd24/setup.md

 4. Under the Programs and Features page, click Turn Windows features on or off on the left panel.
 5. Scroll down and enable Windows Subsystem for Linux.

+With Ubuntu/Linux available in your WSL, you can go to **step 2**.

+## 1A.
+Windows native installation (Alternative)
+Recently a nightly-build has become available for extended MODFLOW on Windows.
+This workflow installs the right version of MODFLOW automatically as opposed to building your own from sources.
+The details are part of the installation script below.
+Just follow the instructions starting from **step 2**.

+## 1B.
+Linux or MacOS (Alternative)
+There usually is no problem running the instructions directly on Linux or MacOS.
+You can proceed from **step 2**.

 ## 2. Clone the class repo

 When typing "Ubuntu" in your Windows Search box, the installed version should become visible in the Apps section.
 Click to start a terminal window.
+Alternatively, start a CMD shell or a terminal in your favorite MacOS or Linux environment.

 In the terminal, clone the class repo using the following command: